 The Cotswolds are synonymous with quintessential English countryside: hedgerows lining the winding roads, rolling farmland, sheep grazing in meadows, and dozens of picturesque villages.
 And Lords of the Manor Hotel is in the prime spot for enjoying it all.

 Upper and Lower Slaughter are two of the prettiest villages in the Cotswolds, and the short riverside walk between them offers a sublime glimpse of the simple rural beauty of the area.
-The popular villages of Stow-on-the-Wold and Bourton-on-the-Water are both a few minutes drive away, and attractions such as Broadway Tower, Sudeley Castle, and Chastleton House are all within easy reach.
+The popular villages of Stow-on-the-Wold and Bourton-on-the-Water are both a few minutes drive away, and some of the best days out in the Cotswolds such as Broadway Tower, Sudeley Castle, and Chastleton House are all within easy reach.

 Character: Grand Country Manor Vibes